 department's majors.
 It runs with a different theme each spring semester, and features

-- We thank our part-time teachers for their contributions: Meg DeCubellis, who also teaches at RISD, taught the apparel design course.
-Diane Martin and Susan Jerome handled TMD 325 (Apparel I) with Diane stepping up to teach TMD 335 (Apparel II) too.
-We welcomed back Richard Malachowski to teach Color Science.
-Deborah Baronas, a well known artist and designer in Rhode Island, continued to teach the CAD course, TMD 346.
-Kerry O'Hara brings her industry and consulting expertise to TMD 226.
-Rachel LoMonaco has added TMD 103 to her teaching repertoire.
-Matthew McGrath, a masters graduate of our program taught TMD 452, Aimee Lavallee taught sections of TMD 313, and Jan Doyle did wonders on the looms in the weaving course (TMD 355)
+- We thank our part-time teachers for their contributions: Meg DeCubellis, who also teaches at RISD, is again teaching the apparel design course.
+Diane Martin and Susan Jerome are teaching TMD 225 (Apparel I).
+We welcomed back Richard Malachowski to teach Textile Performance.
+Deborah Baronas, a well known artist and designer in Rhode Island, continues to teach the CAD course, TMD 346.
+Lisa Foster, the owner of Reconstructure LLC in Providence joins us to teach TMD 226.
+Rachel LoMonaco continues with TMD 103 and a section of 313, and Jan Doyle is working her magic on the looms in the weaving course (TMD 355)